A survey by Walker revealed customer experience will overtake products and pricing as the primary brand differentiator as of next year.

 You’ll be identifying flaws in each agent’s service, based on the standardized scoring model established during your QA calibration session.
 These may include genuine mistakes like forgetting to ask a particular question or deliberate faults, such as responding to abusive customers in kind.

 The more you get to know the company, the staff and the customers, the easier this part of the job will become.
-You can use custom scorecards to measure performance based on numerous KPIs, to guide your evaluation process.
+You can use custom scorecards to measure performance based on many KPIs, to guide your evaluation process.

-3. Studying industry trends
+3. Studying Industry Trends

 After monitoring and evaluating service agents, team leaders and even managers, you’ll share your findings with them.